vighneshiyer/vighneshiyer.com/content/research/philosophy/01-engineered_vs_natural_systems.md

 ## Well what is the point of all this?

 Two things: motivate what is good engineering research + understand where and how ML is powerful

+## Notes About Intelligence

+- How do you measure self-awareness?
+What is consciousness?
+- What is intelligence?
+- Can knowledge and reason exist and be acquired independently?
+  - Aristotle would say no